 What is TRiO SSS?

-TRiO Student Support Services (TRIO SSS) is a federally funded grant program at HCC.
-Becase TRiO SSS is grant funded, the program is subject to federal legislation and regulations in addition to HCC polices.
+TRiO Student Support Services (TRIO SSS) is a federally funded program at HCC.
+Becase TRiO SSS is federally funded, the program is subject to federal legislation and regulations in addition to HCC polices.
 It is a limited enrollment program, funded to serve 175 eligible participants each year.

 What are the eligibility requirements?